michaelshiloh/NetworkEverything/schedule.md

 	what you need in order to finish this project.
 - Put this all in your Github repository.
 Remember to push your code often so that nothing gets lost.

+#### Tuesday 12 March 2019 11:50 - 1:05

+**Show your work**
+- System Diagram
+- Schematic
+- Program

+**Announcement**
+I'll be out of town April 11 and April 13.
+We need to make up the day some other time.
+Options include extending some of our regular meetings, or meeting another day.
+What works?

+**What do you need in order to finish your project?**
+- Most likely, review udpAndHttpServer

+### current-homework-assignment

+#### Homework due Thursday 14 March

+- As we discussed in class, we will have a 5 hour class on March 16 to make up for April 11 and April 13.

+- Continue to make progress on your projects

+#### Thursday 31 January 11:50 AM - 2:30 PM (tentative)

+- Add a slider to a webpage so you can input values